well-it-wasnt-me/ICU/README.md

     max_workers: 2
 ```

-`settings` lets you keep dashboard/preview/tuning options alongside the camera list, while the `notifications.telegram` block holds the bot credentials used to send alerts whenever a known person is detected.
+`settings` tunes the per-camera processing rate, and `notifications.telegram` holds the bot credentials used to send alerts whenever a known person is detected.

 When configured, Telegram alerts include both the captured frame and the comparison image so you can verify the match without digging into the filesystem.